awhileback/awhileback.github.io/_posts/2021-10-25-media-distribution-with-django-nginx-and-wagtail.md

 <br/>
 <hr>

 Want to build a premium media distribution service with Django and Wagtail?
-Don't want to pay Patreon or Substack
+Don't want to pay Patreon or Substack 15%-18% of your gross receipts to do it?
+Here's how...

 The assumptions and considerations this was built around: